-26A DATABASE CONCEPTS AND DESIGN 3 units, 3 lecture hours, 1 lab hour
+26A DATABASE CONCEPTS AND DESIGN

 PREREQUISITES: Information Systems 15 or equivalent.

 This course provides an introduction of database concepts and fundamentals for the business manager.
 The course covers the concepts of the relational database, creating and editing database tables, using relational and logical operators, creating queries with QBE and SQL, creating and printing reports, and sorting and indexing database files using a current database application.
 (A, CSU)